+Foodstuffs.
 The most direct way for deposited radionuclides to enter the foodchain is through consumption of leafy vegetables.
-Samples of alfalfa and several foodstuffs, including milk, vegetables, fruit, beef, chickens, eggs, and wheat, are collected from several locations, primarily downwind (i.e., south and east) of the Site.
+Samples of alfalfa and several foodstuffs, including milk, vegetables, fruits, wine, beef, chickens, eggs and wheat, are collected from several locations, primarily downwind (i.e., south and east) of the Site (Jaquish and Bryce 1989).
 Samples are also collected from upwind and somewhat distant locations to provide information on radiation levels attributable to worldwide fallout.
 Foodstuffs from the Riverview Area (across the river and southeast) are irrigated with Columbia River water withdrawn downstream of the Site.
 Although low levels of ^3H , ^{90}Sr , ^{129}I , and ^{137}Cs have been found in some foodstuffs, concentrations in samples collected near Hanford are similar to those in samples collected away from the Site.

-Penetrating Radiation
+Penetrating Radiation.
 Penetrating radiation (primarily gamma-rays) is measured in the Hanford environs with thermoluminescent dosimeters to estimate dose rates from external radiation sources.
-Radiation surveys are routinely conducted at numerous onsite locations including roads, railroads, and retired waste-disposal sites located outside of operating areas.
-Onsite and offsite measurements and survey results for 1985-1987 were similar and comparable to past years.
+Radiation surveys are routinely conducted at numerous onsite locations including roads, railroads and retired waste-disposal sites located outside of operating areas.
+Onsite and offsite measurements and survey results for 1985-1988 were similar and comparable to past years.
 Dose rates near some operating facilities were only slightly higher than natural background rates.

-Overall Impact from Hanford Operations
+Overall Impact from Hanford Operations.
 Beginning in 1974 the evaluation of radiation doses has included assessment of the maximum external dose rate at a location accessible to the general public, doses to a hypothetical maximally exposed individual, and doses to the population within 80 km of the Site.
-Based on these assessments, potential radiation doses to the public from Hanford operations have been consistently below applicable standards and substantially less than doses normally received from common sources of background radiation.
-The calculated 50-year whole-body cumulative dose received by the maximally exposed individual ranged from 0.5 to 3 mrem during the years 1981 through 1986 [2].
+The calculated 50-year whole-body cumulative dose received by the maximally exposed individual ranged from 0.5 to 3 mrem during the years 1981 through 1986 (PNL 1987).
 The maximally exposed individual is a hypothetical person who receives the maximum calculated radiation dose when worst case assumptions are used concerning location, inhalation of radioactive emissions, consumption of contaminated food and water, and direct exposure to contaminants.
-Expressed as effective dose equivalents, the calculated dose received by a hypothetical maximally exposed individual was 0.1, 0.09 and 0.05 mrem respectively, in 1985, 1986 and 1987.
-The average per capita whole-body cumulative (effective) dose for 1985, 1986, and 1987 based on the human population of 340,000 within 80 km of the Site, was 0.02, 0.03 and 0.01 mrem annually, respectively [1-3].
-These estimates and the measured Hanford area background radiation can be compared to and are considerably less than doses from other routinely encountered sources of radiation, such as natural terrestrial and cosmic background radiation, medical treatment and x-rays, natural internal body radioactivity, worldwide fallout, and consumer products (Figure 2).
+Expressed as effective dose equivalents, the calculated dose received by a hypothetical maximally exposed individual was 0.05 to 0.1 mrem annually from 1985 through 1988.
+The average per capita effective dose from 1985 through 1988, based on the human population of 340,000 within 80 km of the Site, was 0.01 to 0.03 mrem annually (Price 1986, PNL 1987, Jaquish and Mitchell 1988, Jaquish and Bryce 1989).
+Based on these assessments, potential radiation doses to the public from Hanford operations have been consistently below applicable standards, and substantially less than doses from other routinely encountered sources of radiation, such as natural terrestrial and cosmic background radiation, medical treatment and x-rays, natural internal body radioactivity, worldwide fallout and consumer products (Figure 2).